KEINOS/go-totp/README.md

 // --------------------------------------------------

 // Generate the current passcode.
 Which is a string of
-// 6 digit numbers and valid for 30 seconds.
-passcode, err := key.PassCode()
+// 6 digit numbers and valid for 30 seconds by default. passcode, err := key.PassCode()

 // Validate the received passcode.